-A 64 year old male was admitted to my facility in March 2015 from a recent hospitalization with change in mental status and traumatic brain injury.
+A 64-year-old male was admitted to my facility in March 2015 from a recent hospitalization with a change in mental status and traumatic brain injury.
 Due to HIPAA, we are going to address him as a patient (Pt) or Mr. M.

-At the time of evaluation, he was on ventilator at night.
-His cuff was inflated at all time, unable to tolerate deflation of cuff, or unable to tolerate capping or PMV.
+At the time of evaluation, he was on a ventilator at night.
+His cuff was inflated at all time, unable to tolerate deflation of the cuff, or unable to tolerate capping or PMV.
 Due to this, he was not able to communicate at the time of evaluation.
-During PT and OT evaluations, he demonstrated hypo tonicity on bilateral upper and lower extremities.
-He was unable to perform any active movement, unable to follow one step simple commands verbally, visually or with tactile cues.
+During PT and OT evaluations, he demonstrated hypotonicity on bilateral upper and lower extremities.
+He was unable to perform any active movement, unable to follow one-step simple commands verbally, visually or with tactile cues.

 Treatment Approach TBI:

-He received PT, OT and ST five days a week since his evaluation in the facility.
-The plan of care for PT and OT included increasing or normalizing tone, increasing strength, improving balance, contracture management and improve his participation in functional task.
+He received PT, OT, and ST five days a week since his evaluation in the facility.
+The plan of care for PT and OT included increasing or normalizing tone, increasing strength, improving balance, contracture management and improve his participation in the functional task.
 He was receiving proper nursing and respiratory care along with regular rehab for his medical needs.
-The treatment approach included bracing/splinting, mat exercise, bed mobility and transfer training, gait training, electrical stimulation and functional electrical stimulation for neuro reeducation, swallowing techniques etc…
+The treatment approach included bracing/splinting, mat exercise, bed mobility, and transfer training, gait training, electrical stimulation and functional electrical stimulation for neuro reeducation, swallowing techniques, etc…

 Outcomes for TBI:

-Currently Mr M. is independent in functional tasks like bed mobility, transfer, short distance ambulation (20 feet), wheelchair mobility, dressing, hygiene, grooming and feeding!
-He requires supervision for stair climbing and for long distance uneven surface ambulation.
-Thus, we saw amazing treatment results with Mr. M with just consistent rehabilitation and a very good team work which included nursing as well as respiratory department.
+Currently, Mr. M. is independent in functional tasks like bed mobility, transfer, short-distance ambulation (20 feet), wheelchair mobility, dressing, hygiene, grooming, and feeding!
+He requires supervision for stair climbing and for long-distance uneven surface ambulation.
+Thus, we saw amazing treatment results with Mr. M with just consistent rehabilitation and very good teamwork which included nursing as well as the respiratory department.